 Most recently, and thanks mostly to Rachel Dolezal, the term transracial has been changed to mean ‘people who claim to have a racial identity that differs from their birth race‘.
-Apparently genetics no longer matter.
-In the case of Miss Dolezal, she was born Caucasian from Caucasian parents, but grew up with black siblings.
+Apparently, genetics no longer matter.
+In the case of Miss Dolezal, she was born Caucasian from Caucasian parents but grew up with black siblings.
 Specifically, transracial would apply to them.
 However, due to Dolezal’s upbringing, she now fully identifies as a black woman.
 In fact, she darkens her skin and braids her hair to pass off as an African-American woman.
 She had been a spokeswoman for several black minority groups in which she spoke about the ‘racial issues‘ she encountered being ‘black‘.
-That is, until her heritage came to light and was asked to leave by some of said groups.
+That is until her heritage came to light and was asked to leave by some of the said groups.

 “factitious disorder, a mental disorder in which a person repeatedly and deliberately acts as if he or she has a physical or mental illness when he or she is not really sick.
 Munchausen syndrome is considered a mental illness because it is associated with severe emotional difficulties.”